riotschoolacc/MSM-Server-Tools/README.md

 > [!WARNING]
 > You will need to re-authenticate every 10 minutes due to there being a Expiration Time inside the Token.

+> [!CAUTION]
+> Creating too many accounts in a small time period (around 1000, from experience) **will** get you IP Banned from the My Singing Monsters servers for a couple of minutes.
+> But don't worry, you will be unbanned after around (from experience) 7 minutes.

 Oddly enough, it doesn't check how many accounts you've created on that IP if you aren't on the mobile servers.
 But if you are using the mobile servers, it does check, and refuses to allow you to create more if you have multiple.